American Indian languages

-There were many factors, all related to colonization.
+There were several factors, all related to colonization.
 First, some Beothucks were killed by

 Europeans or died of European diseases like smallpox.
-Second, population pressures hurt the Beothuks.
+Second, population pressures hurt the Beothucks.

 As Europeans forced more Indian tribes westward and northward, there was no longer enough food

 for all of them.
 The Beothucks were pushed into the barren interior of Newfoundland, and many of them

 starved to death.
 Third, the Beothucks were very isolated.

 They didn't have Indian or Inuit allies to help them, and they never learned to

 The combination of violence, disease, starvation, and isolation

 was deadly.
 The Beothuck tribe is one of the only Native American nations with no known survivors.

 Is it possible there are still Beothuk Indians alive today?